cmdr/RepData_PeerAssessment1/PA1_template.md

 ```

-Then we split the data by days and then sum the number of steps in each day.
+Then we split the data by days and sum the number of steps in each day.

 ```r